Included among 11 Smartest People in the Bay Area Food Scene in San Francisco Magazine, December 2017.

-Included among "9 People Who Are Changing the Future of Food" in the April 2016 issue of Fast Company.
+Included among 9 People Who Are Changing the Future of Food in Fast Company, April 2016.

 Received a James Beard Foundation Leadership Award, 2015.